 I will use a variety of different activities to cover the 7 areas of learning for your little ones.
 I believe it is never to early to educate a child.
 With my little one we are already learning colours, numbers and letter sounds and recognition and he enjoys it thoroughly!

-Through the week will will explore the following together:
+Throughout the week we will explore the following together:

 -Reading a book together at least once a day.
 I tend to read the same book over and over again so the children can learn what comes next in the story.
 This also helps build fluency, pattern and rhyme.Repetition helps develop vocabulary and gives a positive start to looking at and using books.

--Singing Nursery rhymes, lullabies, ABC songs and using with hand actions, helps me bond with the children and will help later on with vocabulary and phonics to help them read and with their memory.
+-Singing Nursery rhymes, lullabies, ABC songs and using hand actions.
+This helps me bond with the children and will help later on with vocabulary and phonics to help them read and also with their memory.

 -Flash cards This is one of the most effective ways to learn facts and knowledge in all subject areas.
 For example showing alphabet letters one by one and saying their sound over and over again to a baby gets them to know the outline of the letter along with the sounds they make.